christopherliu/trace-js/README.md

 }, 1000);
 ```

-When you want to watch the appropriate events, just run _watch in the console.
+When you want to watch the appropriate events, just run TraceJS in the console.
 You'll only see *the objects you filter out*.

 ``` js
 //Only watch RunSampleB events